rujeenaal-zyoud/reading-notes/read04.md

 **There is a steps to designing a script we can use flowcharts to  work all the tasks that make our page more interactive.**

+**JavaScript contains the mathematical operators, string operators which can use with numbers.may remember some from math class and  string operator: the+ symbol.
+It is used to join the strings on either side of it**.